mr-ansar/layer-cake/doc/source/asynchronous-software.rst

 argument strings.
 On exit of the process, a return value is decoded from ``stdout`` and inserted into the termination notification.

+The :class:`~.ProcessObject` acts as a proxy for the platform process that it creates.
+A :class:`~.Stop` can be sent to that proxy at any time and the proxy responds by sending a platform signal (e.g. ``SIGINT``) to the underlying process.
+There is an expectation that this will result in the termination of that process.

+All processes created by a **layer-cake** process are tracked.
+If lingering processes are detected during termination, the framework takes on the responsibility of sending the :class:`~.Stop` messages and waiting for the platform notifications of their subsequent exit.

 .. _lc-sending-messages-across-networks:

 Sending Messages Across Networks